gear-foundation/academy/docs/07-hello-world-metadata/metadate-and-state.md

 hide_table_of_contents: true
 ---

-The lesson explains how metadata is used as an interface map to help transform data into a structured format, allowing dApp's smart contracts and client-side (JavaScript) to exchange data.
-The metadata interface is described using the [`gmeta`](https://docs.gear.rs/gmeta/) crate, and it is necessary to describe all the types.
-The lesson also provides an example of how to define metadata for a program and how to read its state.
-Finally, we show how to use the `metahash()` function to verify the metadata of a program, and how to generate a metadata file that can be used in UI applications.
+The lesson demonstrates the role of metadata as a guide for converting data into a structured format, enabling data exchange between dApp's smart contracts and client-side (JavaScript).
+The [`gmeta`](https://docs.gear.rs/gmeta/) crate describes the metadata interface, which requires a description for all types.
+Moreover, the lesson presents an illustrative example of defining metadata for a program and accessing its state.
+Lastly, we explain the utilization of the `metahash()` function to verify program metadata and generate a metadata file suitable for UI applications.

-Metadata is a kind of interface map that helps transform a set of bytes into an understandable structure.
+Metadata acts like an interface map helping transform a set of bytes into an understandable structure.
 It determines how all incoming and outgoing data will be encoded/decoded.

-Metadata allows dApp’s parts - the smart contract and the client side (JavaScript), to understand each other and exchange data.
+Metadata allows dApp's parts - the smart contract and the client side (JavaScript), to understand each other and exchange data.
-To describe the metadata interface we use [`gmeta`](https://docs.gear.rs/gmeta/) crate:
+To describe the metadata interface, we use [`gmeta`](https://docs.gear.rs/gmeta/) crate:

 ```rust
 use gmeta::{InOut, Metadata};